Five ASCAP Awards - Two "Most Performed Music on Television"

 Order for “Cultural Merits in Polish Music“

-Gerhard Narholz completed studies in education before he studied composition at the Vienna Music Academy.
-When still a student, he wrote the musical “Wiener Panoptical“ together with Gilbert Obermeier and Gottfried Schwarz and for this won the third prize in a competition of the Vienna Volksoper.
-In the early 1960s he wrote pop songs for European artists including Heidi Brühl, Bill Ramsey or Petula Clark as well as film scores for various German feature films and TV series.
-In 1965, together with his wife Rotheide, he founded SONOTON Production Music which has become the largest independent Production Music Library worldwide.
-In the 1970s he arranged, produced and conducted 20 LPs with a big string orchestra, the MAGIC STRINGS, using the pseudonym Norman Candler.
-In 1971 he received the 3 Star Award from BBC London for "The Best Album of the Year".
-In 1977 he was awarded an order by the state of Poland for “Cultural Merits in Polish Music“.
+During his composition studies at the Vienna Music Academy, Gerhard Narholz wrote the musical “Wiener Panoptical“, which he was awarded for with the third prize in a competition of the Vienna Volksoper.
+In the early 1960s he wrote pop songs for European artists, as well as film scores for various German films and TV series.
+In 1965 he founded SONOTON Production Music, together with his wife Rotheide.
+In the 1970s he arranged, produced and conducted 20 LPs with the MAGIC STRINGS and received the Three Star Award from BBC London for "The Best Album of the Year".
+Narholz was also awarded an order by the state of Poland for “Cultural Merits in Polish Music“.
 In 2015 he received the Hall of Fame Award from the Production Music Association for “Excellence within the Production Music Community“.
-He has composed by far more than 5,000 works that appear in films, series and commercials and may very well be one of the most published composers in the world.

 Grammy Nomination in „Best Tango Album" 2009